chipfucker/marlie/README.md

     - **Should I credit?
 Who?**

-      Wherever you choose to credit, I'm @chiptumor on Discord, You can also link to this repo, [chipfucker/marlie], or my GitHub profile, [github.com/chiptumor] (or [github.com/chipfucker] if you'd prefer to link to my unsavory org).
+      Wherever you choose to credit, I'm @chiptumor on Discord.
+You can also link to this repo, [chipfucker/marlie], my GitHub profile, [github.com/chiptumor], or [github.com/chipfucker] if you'd prefer to link to my unsavory org.

       If you're running this bot simply using the source code, no credits are needed;
       if anyone asks, I'd prefer you not gatekeep and at least say 'oh, this